-While Speaking and Listening Standards will NOT be assessed on the State test, they remain two of the most important components of college and career readiness and critical building blocks in students' ability to read and write at grade level.
+While Speaking and Listening Standards will NOT be assessed on the State test, they remain two of the most important components of critical building blocks in students' ability to read and write at grade level.
 Speaking and Listening Standards provide the dialogic building blocks that directly support students in acquiring the necessary skills and knowledge to Read to Learn.